OFFICE OF THE REGISTRAR, AID & AWARDS

 - Students who have compelling personal circumstances that preclude them from receiving initial payment and/or renewal of Aid and/or Award funding may submit a petition for special consideration to request that an exception to the policy and/or regulations be made.
 Petitions should be submitted to the Senior Associate Registrar, Aid & Awards and should include a cover letter explaining the need for special consideration, as well as any relevant documentation.
 Petitions must be submitted in a prompt and timely manner and will be accepted no later than one year after the decision being petitioned.

-- The Freedom of Information and Protection of Privacy Act (FIPPA) and McMaster University’s Notice of Collection statement shall govern the information provided to donors and others concerning award recipients, including publications such as convocation programs and Award booklets.
-As such, the University is permitted to publish an individual’s name, Faculty, program, plan, level, and Award information.
+programs and award booklets), the release of such information shall comply with the Freedom of Information and Protection of Privacy Act (FIPPA) and the University’s Notice of Collection statement.
+The University is permitted to publish an individual’s name, Faculty, program, plan, level, and Award information.
 The University may publish the names of recipients of scholarships listed in the Undergraduate Calendar in the University’s convocation program and other Award publications.